- Above the Fold: Understanding the Principles of Successful Web Site De

 - forgetting employees - your employees give your brand life.
 Leverage them in creating content.

 - Editing - get an editor and use their services.

 Our editorial mission is to ...

-- Posts should advance your mission; have a specific takeway or key thought; logical and interesting; specific posts for your specific audience.
+- Posts should advance your mission; have a specific takeaway or key thought; logical and interesting; specific posts for your audience.

 - Include detailed instructions or specific recommendations.